MSR806/vaani-backend/README.md

 ## Development

-This is a basic setup for the Writers LLM backend.
+This is a basic setup for the Vaani backend.
 Future development will include:

 - User authentication
 - Rate limiting